 This year’s edition of the Toronto Film Festival, which runs Sept.
-9–18, will be showcasing a vast and eclectic array of topics – 321 features and shorts from 61 countries – including some controversial (male-focused) sex research, U.S. presidential contender John Kerry’s Vietnam War exploits, and Jean-Luc Godard’s political meditations.
+9–18, will be showcasing a vast and eclectic array of topics – 321 features and shorts from 61 countries – including some controversial (male-focused) sex research, U.S. presidential contender John Kerry’s Vietnam War exploits, the final psychopathic days of Adolf Hitler in his underground Berlin bunker, and Jean-Luc Godard’s political meditations.

-Also: an Oscar Wilde social critique, singer/actor Bobby Darin’s life and times, female genital mutilation in tribal Africa, the spread of AIDS in South Africa, and the personal and professional woes of a temperamental British stage actress.
+Also: An Oscar Wilde social critique, the life and times of singer/actor Bobby Darin, the issue of female genital mutilation in tribal Africa, the spread of AIDS in South Africa, and the personal and professional woes of a temperamental British stage actress.

-The male-focused sex research – featuring a bit of male nudity and, apparently, a not inconsiderable amount of same-sex lust and obsession – is bound to become one of Toronto’s highlights: screenwriter-director Bill Condon’s U.S.-made biopic Kinsey, in which Northern Irish performer Liam Neeson plays New Jersey-born biologist/sexologist Alfred Kinsey (1894–1956), a controversial and revolutionary figure whose 1948 book Sexual Behavior in the Human Male shocked, horrified, and outraged post-World War II moralists in the United States and elsewhere.
+The movie about the male-focused sex research – featuring a bit of male nudity and, apparently, a not inconsiderable amount of same-sex lust and obsession – is bound to become one of Toronto’s highlights: Screenwriter-director Bill Condon’s U.S.-made biopic Kinsey, in which Northern Irish performer Liam Neeson plays New Jersey-born biologist/sexologist Alfred Kinsey (1894–1956), a controversial and revolutionary figure whose 1948 book Sexual Behavior in the Human Male shocked, horrified, and outraged post-World War II moralists in the United States and elsewhere.

-In Kinsey, Condon traces the difficult personal and professional journey of the title character and his sex research partners, both in the lab and in bed.
+In Kinsey, Condon traces the tortuous personal and professional journey of the title character and his sex research partners, both in the lab and in bed.
 Also in the big-name cast:

 - Best Actress Oscar nominee Laura Linney (You Can Count on Me, 2000) as Clara Kinsey (née McMillen), Alfred Kinsey’s wife and unofficial collaborator.